Find Affordable College Courses

 Top 10 Best Journalism Schools

 Our 2023 rankings named South Dakota State University the best value school in the Plains States Region for journalism students.
-South Dakota State is a fairly large public school located in the remote town of Brookings.
+South Dakota State is a large public school located in the remote town of Brookings.

 In addition to its great value ranking, South Dakota State is in the top 20% of all schools on our Best Journalism Schools in the Plains States Region list.

-Full Journalism at South Dakota State University Report
+Read full report on Journalism at South Dakota State University

 $15,320 Average Tuition & Fees

-UNK undergraduate students pay an average of $15,320 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UNK are $15,320 per year.
 On average, journalism graduates from UNK take out $25,000 in student loans while working on their degree.

-You’ll be in good company if you decide to attend North Dakota State University - Main Campus.
-It ranked #3 on our 2023 Best Value Journalism Schools in the Plains States Region list.
-Located in the medium-sized city of Fargo, North Dakota State University is a public school with a large student population.
+A rank of #3 on this year’s list means North Dakota State University - Main Campus is a great value for journalism students.
+Located in the city of Fargo, North Dakota State University is a public college with a large student population.

 Read More…